 Below you will find an 8-minute short film and full, 26-minute documentary.
 A big mahalo to Dennis Lee and Cornerstone Media for producing this project and to Mr. Oz Stender, OHA Trustee Peter Apo, and Peter Savio for their participation!

-Want to circulate the Broken Promises video and research paper to your family, friends, and organization?
-Presentation and discussion in your organization, club, church, or hold a town hall meeting?
+Would you like to circulate the Broken Promises video and research paper to your family, friends, or organization?
+Present and discuss in your organization, club, church, or hold a town hall meeting?

 This is a small group of people who will create the ongoing strategy and action plans to build more Hawaiian Homes.